-Included in the general and administrative expenses for the year ended October 31, 2012 were \$176,603 of a non-cash share-based compensation expenses (\$129,084 for the same period in the prior year) and the higher compensation reflects that the stock option awards for the current year that were granted in March and April of 2012.
+Included in the general and administrative expenses for the three months ended January 31, 2013 were \$26,457 of non-cash share-based compensation expense compared to \$2,648 for the same period in the prior year and the higher compensation reflects the recognition of stock option awards that were granted in March and April of 2012.

-Other finance income principally represents interest income earned on the Company's term deposits and was higher than the comparable period due to the larger average holdings of cash and short-term investments resulting from the additional capital secured in the current year through completion of financings and exercise of warrants.
+Other finance income principally represents interest income earned on the Company's term deposits and was higher than the comparable period due to the larger average holdings of cash and short-term investments.